ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable.
 Any Artifact that may be verified, is subject to scrutiny and auditing by other parties.
-The Transparency Service provides a history of Statements, which may be made by multiple Issuers, enabling Verifiers to make informed decisions.
+The Transparency Service provides a history of Statements, which may be made by multiple Issuers, enabling Relying Parties to make informed decisions.

 Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
 A SCITT instance is referred to as a Transparency Service.